trishume/pro/README.md

     they don't have to be at the base level, just somewhere down the tree.

     To set the base directory set the PRO_BASE environment variable or make a ~/.proBase file containing the path.
+The .proBase file can contain many lines each with a path to a folder to search.
+Pro will search the path in the PRO_BASE variable as well as all paths in the .proBase file.
+If neither exists then the home directory will be used.

     Commands ===============
     pro search <query> - prints path of git repo that matches query.